Minasu/CeleoWAF-apache/README.md

 If you are facing problems getting your added functionality to pass all the  Apache tests, feel free to contact us or the Apache mailing list at: http://httpd.apache.org/lists.html

 ### Debugging
-Because the ModSecurity Apache Connector runs as part of Apache, one needs to debug the Apache process.
+Because the CeleoWAF Apache Connector runs as part of Apache, one needs to debug the Apache process.
 Debugging may require several steps.
 In general debugging can be enabled by compiling the Apache connector with debugging as follows:
 ```CFLAGS="-g -O0" ./configure ...normal configure parameters...)```

 It is recommended that one keeps the debugging process as simple as possible, to do so, the elimination of features such as multi-threading by the HTTP server is recommended.
 A special "--with-debug" option can also be used during the compilation of the Apache Connector that will enable the connector's debug messages.